KaMiKaZeE1221/SiR-System-Monitor/README.md

 SiR System Monitor provides an in-app Export and Import flow to back up your current settings or restore them from a JSON file.

 - Export: produces a JSON file containing your active settings including theme, style preset, temperature unit, custom colors, appearance options, sensor selection and ordering, connectivity settings (web monitor host/port), and updater preferences.
+  - Also includes overlay and ping additions such as per-category overlay line limits, advanced overlay limits panel state, and ping host target.
 - Import: opens a preview modal showing which settings will change.
 You can choose **Apply Now** to apply settings immediately without a full reload, or **Apply & Reload** to apply settings and restart the renderer.

 Usage: